Young and Strong Program

 Picture

-Virtual Hangout for LGBTQ+ Survivors
+Virtual Hangout for LGBTQ+ Survivors and Thrivers

 LGBTQ+ survivors and thrivers are invited to meet new friends and connect with others who face similar decision-making experiences in healthcare.
 Fierce advocates to shy listeners and everything in-between are welcome.